 The mound is the second largest Adena mound in West Virginia and is believed to have been developed between 250 and 150 B.C.
 Some evidence suggests the site was used by Native Americans as late as 1650.

 The South Charleston Mound was significantly altered in the late 1800s when a race track for horses was built around its base.
-Its top was the flattened to accommodate a podium for race judges.
-The mound originally measured about 175 feet in diameter and 35 feet in height.
+Its top was flattened to accommodate a podium for race judges.
+The mound initially measured about 175 feet in diameter and 35 feet in height.
 It is now approximately 140 feet in diameter and 25 feet in height.

 The mound was excavated by Professor P. W. Norris of the Smithsonian Institute in 1883-84.
 Norris provided the following description of the excavation in "Ancient Works Near Charleston" for the U. S. Bureau of Ethnology:

-At a depth of 31 feet, numerous other skeletons were found, including a burial vault with the remains of eleven persons believed to an Adena leader and ten of his servants.
+At a depth of 31 feet, numerous other skeletons were found, including a burial vault with the remains of eleven persons believed to be an Adena leader and ten of his servants.
 Numerous artifacts, including various jewelry and weapons, were found during the excavation.